 Total Blocking Time is the most important metric (along with LCP) for your score in PageSpeed Insights.

-This is a result of a recent update to the technology that powers PSI - Lighthouse.
+This is a result of the latest update to the technology that powers PSI - Lighthouse.

-The latest version of Lighthouse (v6) affected all the old metrics.
+The current version of Lighthouse (v6) affected all the old metrics.

 As you can see, TBT is a big deal right now.
 And there are a few reasons for that.